Skip to main content

 Lee Child’s signature punchy prose is still present, but Running Blind leans more into atmosphere and dread than immediate danger.
 It’s a procedural wrapped in a classic whodunit, with a strong noir flavor and just enough action to keep it grounded in Reacher’s world.

 Settings range from sterile FBI offices to anonymous crime scenes and Reacher’s increasingly claustrophobic world.
-It’s a different kind of tension – one that builds beneath the surface until it explodes.
+It’s a different kind of tension – one that builds beneath the surface until it explodes in a final act that is genuinely shocking.
+The payoff is satisfying, clever, and chilling in equal measure — and it rewards readers who stayed patient through the slower middle passages.

 👨👧👦 Our Experience & Recommendation